1 person detained after a shooting on an Amtrak train in Tucson

 One person has been detained, the Tucson Police Department tweeted.

-An earlier tweet by TPD said it was a "very active scene" and asked people to, "please avoid the area" on Toole Avenue, where the Amtrak station is located.
+An earlier tweet by Tucson police said it was a "very active scene" and asked people to, "please avoid the area" on Toole Avenue, where the Amtrak station is located.

 "Information is limited at this time, updates to follow," the police department said.